nawin-viswajith/Crime_report_Dashboard/README.md

 - **District-level drill-down:** supply FIR-level data in data/raw/, group by District, and replicate the aggregation cells.
 - **Alternate visualisations:** the notebook is modular—swap Plotly for Matplotlib or export to Tableau/Power BI as desired.

+## Disclaimer
+The Excel file is sourced from publicly available NCRB tables; redistributed here under fair-use for academic analysis.

 ## License
 This project is released under the MIT License.
 You are free to use, modify, and distribute the code and data with proper attribution.